WPDevelopers/notificationx/README.txt

 2. **WP Comments:** Lets you show the recent comments made by users on your WordPress posts as a notification alert.
 This is helpful to gain immediate attention from your visitors to check out the specified posts.

-3. **WordPress Review:** Showcase your Plugin/Theme reviews from WordPress.org & build credibility.
-[Source: WordPress, Freemius]
+3. **WordPress/Woocommerce Review:** Showcase your Plugin/Theme reviews from WordPress.org & build credibility.
+[Source: WordPress, Freemius & Woocommerce]

 4. **WordPress Download Count:** Display how many people have downloaded your product from WordPress.org recently.
 [Source: WooCommerce, EDD, Freemius, Envato]